OniBlessing/OniBlessing/README.md

 - 👋 Hi, I’m @OniBlessing, I'm finishing my PhD in Mathematics
 - 👀 I’m interested in Data Science, Machine learning and Artificial inteligence
-- 🌱 I’m currently learning R, RStudio, and Python
+- 🌱 I’m currently learning R in RStudio, and Python using Visual Studion
 - 💞️ I’m looking to collaborate on projects involving usage of RStudio and Python
 - 📫 How to reach me oniblessing93@gmail.com